sideshowcoder/canned/README.md

 Wildcard responses are also supported, very useful to have 'wildcard' directories, so that if for given a request like:

   	GET /api/users/1/profile/

 you don't have a file in `./canned/api/users/1/profile/index.get.json` then it would look for a file in `./canned/api/users/any/index.get.json` or similar.
 Wildcards can be specified on the command line via

-  canned --wildcard iamawildcard
+  	canned --wildcard myany

+This would change the lookup to `./canned/api/users/myany/index.get.json`

 How about some docs inside for the responses?
 ---------------------------------------------